- Home >

 In his own words, Leon's into 'pretty much everything', and isn't one for sitting still.
 He spends his spare time doing Capoeira, gymnastics, photography and climbing (to name a few interests!), and is currently learning the guitar and Spanish.
 His favourite travel memories include the Atacama Desert in Chile, Easter Island's mysterious stone heads, and travelling overland from Hungary to Wolverhampton.
 Next on his list is Japan (where he wants to see the crazy contrasts of ancient and modern, try a sand bath, take the bullet train, watch a Manga film and take in a traditional drumming show, amongst a million other things!), after which he'd like to visit Egypt's ancient sites.
-Luckily for us, he still has time to squeeze in work, and is the newest member of our Web Development Team.
+Luckily for us, he still has time to squeeze in work as part of our growing web development team.

 As a small boy growing up in a grey country, Tom Bell spent most of his time daydreaming of far-flung exotic lands.
 After paying off his university overdraft, he headed for Australia with a deep conviction that he would find an Australian wife, thus ensuring himself a life of idle, sun-drenched pleasure.
 Unfortunately for him (but not perhaps, Australia) he was deported two years after he arrived.
-Although he is still searching for an Australian wife, he passes his time writing the Alastair Sawday British Hotel Guide and has visited many places for i-escape in Spain, France, Portugal and most recently all over Indochina.
+Although he is still searching for an Australian wife, he passes his time writing the Alastair Sawday British Hotel Guide and has visited many places for i-escape in Spain, France, Portugal, Indochina and Switzerland.

 Guy’s life changed when, after graduating in Spanish from Bristol, he discovered Crete and the Mediterranean.
-After a decade of drifting from good beach to good beach, he spent the next ten years leading tours in India, South America and Mongolia.
-Guy eventually put down roots in Andalucia where he combines work as a walking guide with freelance writing.
+After a decade of drifting from beach to beach, he spent ten years leading tours in India, South America and Mongolia before putting down roots in Andalucia, where he combines work as a walking guide with freelance writing.
 His first taste of travel writing was when he set off in a battered old van to visit nearly 300 B&Bs in France for the Sawday guide.
-Since then he has contributed to several travel guides and has written his own guide to the best walks in Andalucia.
-Guy knows the mountains of his part of the world as well as most shepherds and is currently charting a new coast to coast walk, linking the Atlantic and the Mediterranean.
-His reviews for i-escape took him to Andalucia, Portugal, South Africa, SW France, Morocco, Tanzania and Namibia.
+Since then he has reviewed hotels for i-escape in Andalucia, Portugal, South Africa, France, Morocco, Tanzania and Namibia, and written his own walking guides to Andalucia.
+Guy knows his mountains as well as most shepherds, and recently charted a new coast to coast walk, linking the Atlantic and the Mediterranean.
 His most valued possession: his walking boots.

 Glenda began her eclectic career in her native country of Canada, where she worked as a radio and television journalist in a range of jobs from news presenter to reporter to documentary producer to occasional weather girl!
 After a stint on the stage as an actress and a sojourn in the Caribbean performing live shows for corporate retreats, Glenda moved to London and entered the new media world.
 For 8 years she worked here at i-escape.com, handling bookings across Europe as well as writing our monthly newsletter and making trips to review hotels in Spain, Morocco, Greece, Amsterdam and the UK.
 In 2010-11, she and her husband Pete travelled the length and breadth of the Americas, updating our reviews and seeking out new gems.